guibar64/polcolmc/README.md

 ## Licensing

 This software is released into the public domain.
-See `LICENSE`.
+See `LICENSE.txt`.